 We can connect you with other members of the MS community.
 Whether you’re living with the condition or caring for someone who is, we create safe spaces where you can find support and support each other.

 You can engage with the community through a range of meaningful programs, find out more below.

 Peer support is the act of connecting with others who are in a similar situation to share friendship and understanding.
-We offer face-to-face groups, one-on-one support over the phone, Telegroups, Telelinks and online Facebook groups.
+We offer face-to-face groups, one-on-one support over the phone, Telegroups and Telelinks.

 Our MS Go for Gold Scholarship program provides one-off grants to follow a personal dream.
 If you’re living with multiple sclerosis and need support to help achieve your dream, an MS Go for Gold Scholarship can help.

-We know being a parent and living with a neurological condition can sometimes feel like being on a rollercoaster, both rewarding and challenging at the same time.
+We know being a parent and living with MS can sometimes feel like being on a rollercoaster, both rewarding and challenging at the same time.
 Our family camps are a fun, relaxing and free way for you to connect with other families on a similar journey.

 Our community campaigns are designed to celebrate your resilience and spirit, while sharing hope for the future.
 Every year we mark World MS Day, Women’s Health Week and National Carers Week.
 We also host a Virtual Art Show and other topical campaigns.

-The Community Visitors Scheme (CVS) is funded by the Australian government and plays a vital role in providing companionship for older people living in Aged Care Homes or living in their own homes and receiving or waitlisted for a home care package.
-Find out how you can refer a recipient into the program.
+The Aged Care Volunteer Visitors Scheme (ACVVS) is funded by the Australian government and plays a vital role in providing companionship for older people living in aged care homes or living in their own homes and receiving or waitlisted for a home care package.

 We can arrange one on one or group visits.
 The visits are not limited to people living with multiple sclerosis.